Student Opportunities for Fall 2022

 - Other tasks depending on the interest and expertise of the GSR.

 Eligible students may opt to receive either 1 research credit for every 4 hours/week (i.e., LAW297), or salary.

 Strong analytical and writing skills are required.
 Prior experience or coursework in environmental or climate policy, an interest in U.S.-China relations, is strongly preferred.
 Mandarin speakers are encouraged to apply.

 For further information or to apply please contact Jenn Perron at jperron[at]berkeley.edu

-Applications should include a resume, writing sample, and a brief statement of interest.
-Apply now!
+Applications should include a resume, short writing sample, and a cover letter.
 Applications are accepted on rolling basis.

 Types of Opportunities with CCCI